Skip to content

 4.3 Dictionaries dict

-Dictionaries are unordered collections of several elements organized in Key-Value pairs, similar to Map in other programming languages.
+Dictionaries are unordered collections of several elements organized in Key-Value pairs, similar to maps Map in other programming languages.

 Python